glenn-irs/jekyll-base/_posts/janeswalk-venice.md

 **Where:** *Starts at LA Louvre Gallery*
 **Starts:** *In the gallery at 10:00am*

+## Share Your Stories

+I'll be "leading" this walk, but I'm hardly an expert on this rich, historical LA treasure.
+Please chime in with any information and stories you can share.

 ## Jane's Walk LA Links

 * [About Jane's Walk](http://agentof.ch/aos/janes-walk-los-angeles-2017/)